NATIONAL LOVE PEOPLE DAY

 Truman Capote – 1924

-The southern novelist and playwright earned a name his novel In Cold Blood which retraced the re-life Kansas murders of four members of the Clutter family.
+The southern novelist and playwright earned a name for his novel In Cold Blood which retraced the re-life Kansas murders of four members of the Clutter family.
 He is also known for the novella Breakfast at Tiffany’s.
 Both novels were made into films.

 Gertrude Dunn – 1933